jewes/gchisto/README.md

 # gchisto
-A garbage collection log visualisation tool.
+A Hotspot JVM garbage collection log visualisation tool.
 Originally hosted at https://java.net/projects/gchisto.
 Moved it to github and mavenized it.

 # How to build gchisto